pbklink/motif-core/etc/motif-core.api.md

 export class LitIvemIdTableField extends TableField {
     // (undocumented)
     protected compareDefined(left: TableValue, right: TableValue): number;
 }

+// Warning: (ae-missing-release-tag) "LitIvemIdTableRecordDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "LitIvemIdTableRecordDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface LitIvemIdTableRecordDefinition extends TableRecordDefinition {
+    // (undocumented)
+    readonly litIvemId: LitIvemId;
+}

+// @public (undocumented)
+export namespace LitIvemIdTableRecordDefinition {
+    // (undocumented)
+    export function createMapKey(litIvemId: LitIvemId): string;
+}

 // Warning: (ae-missing-release-tag) "LitIvemIdTableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)